- 1. Your booking

 9.3.2.
 If you are a British citizen, general information about passport and visa requirements for the Package you purchase can be found at Passports, visas and API.

 9.3.3.
 If you are not a British citizen but you are a citizen of the EEA, further details of passport and visa requirements can be obtained by contacting Thames Consular on telephone number +44 (0) 20 7494 4957.
-If you are not a citizen of the EEA then you will need to make your own enquiries.
+If you are not a British Citizen nor a citizen of the EEA then you will need to make your own enquiries.
 We are not responsible or liable to you if you fail to follow the correct procedures.
 You shall reimburse any penalties or expenses that we or the relevant carrier incurs as a result of your failure to travel with appropriate travel documents.